Lewington-pitsos/learning/gof/structural-patterns/bridge.md

 ## tldr

 Basically: you have lots of different implementations and lots of similar interfaces that need to be fulfilled by them.
 In response you create a lower level abstraction (probably an interface) for the general functionality that your implementations have (*entirely* without regard to the higher level interfaces you *actually* want fulfilled), call this a `concreteInterface`.
-You then create a `Implementor` class that takes one `concreteInterface`, which could be any of the base implementations, and use subclasses of this to fulfill all the high level interfaces.
+You then create a `Implementor` class that takes one `concreteInterface`, which could be any of the base implementations, and use subclasses of *this*to fulfill all the high level interfaces.
+THAT is a bridge pattern.

 This way you can increase the number of implementations or high level interfaces without causing an explosion of subclasses.
-Each new high level interface is met with a single `Implementor` class, new implementations don't cause any issues.
+Each new high level interface is met with a *single* `Implementor` class, new implementations only need to fulfill `concreteInterface`.

 ## longer